submariner-io/submariner-website/src/content/getting-started/quickstart/openshift/gcp-lb/_index.md

 The main benefit of this mode is that there is no need to dedicate specialized nodes with a public IP address to act as gateways.
-The administrator only needs to manually label any existing node or nodes in each cluster as Submariner gateways, and the submariner-operator will take care of creating a LoadBalancer type Service pointing to the active Submariner gateway.
+The administrator only needs to manually label any existing node or nodes in each cluster as Submariner gateways, and the Submariner Operator will take care of creating a LoadBalancer type Service pointing to the active Submariner gateway.

 {{% notice warning %}}